20 Free & Cheap Things to Do on Rarotonga ???? [2023]© CookIslandsPocketGuide.com

 1. Hit the Free Snorkelling Spots – FREE

-Location: See the above links for snorkelling locations.
+Location: Refer to the links above for snorkelling locations.

 2. Tackle the Rarotonga Hiking Trails – FREE